Defender of the Faith: Modern usage

 However, the style used on Canadian coinage is simply D.G.
 Rex (Dei Gratia Rex, "By the Grace of God, King").

 In Australia, the monarch held the title "Defender of the Faith" until 1973, when it was formally removed.
 (The words "by the Grace of God" were retained, however.)

 South Africa dropped the title from 29 May 1953, as did Pakistan and Ceylon in recognition of the contradiction between their populations being overwhelmingly either Muslim or Buddhist but having a monarch who was a defender of the Christian faith.
 Newer Commonwealth realms, on becoming independent, never adopted the title at all.

+Queen Elizabeth II in 2012 stated that "The concept of our established Church is occasionally misunderstood and, I believe, commonly under-appreciated.
+Its role is not to defend Anglicanism to the exclusion of other religions.
+Instead, the Church has a duty to protect the free practice of all faiths in this country.

+It certainly provides an identity and spiritual dimension for its own many adherents.
+But also, gently and assuredly, the Church of England has created an environment for other faith communities and indeed people of no faith to live freely."

 King Charles III, when still heir apparent, expressed a preference to change the spirit of this role should he succeed to the throne as expected.
 He commented in 1994: "I personally would rather see [my future role] as Defender of Faith, not the Faith"; however, he clarified in 2015 that "while at the same time being Defender of the Faith you can also be protector of faiths".
+Upon his accession, as per the Royal Titles Act, he adopted "Defender of the Faith" as part of his legal title.

-In the spring of 2023, the Canadian government introduced a bill to change the title of the Canadian sovereign by dropping the reference to the United Kingdom and the phrase "Defender of the Faith".
-The bill was approved by parliament and given royal assent on 22 June 2023; however, the new style and title did not become operative until the King issued a proclamation on 8 January 2024.
+In 2023, the Parliament of Canada approved a new Royal Style and Titles Act to change the title of the Canadian sovereign by dropping the reference to the United Kingdom and the phrase "Defender of the Faith".
+The new style and title of the Canadian sovereign became operative when the King issued a proclamation on 8 January 2024.
 The Canadian title is now:

 Charles the Third, by the Grace of God King of Canada and His other Realms and Territories, Head of the Commonwealth./Charles Trois, par la grâce de Dieu, Roi du Canada et de ses autres royaumes et territoires, Chef du Commonwealth.

+The Sovereign Grant report for 2024–25, referred to the King's role as "Head of Nation" and described him as "Head of the Church of England and Defender of the Faith".
+For the 2025–26 report, this was changed, with the King referred to as "Supreme Governor of the Church of England" who "protects the space for Faith within the multi-faith nation".